nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-10-15-review-two-months-intel-haswell-harris-beach-sds-ultrabook/index.md

 resourceType: blog
 slug: review-two-months-intel-haswell-harris-beach-sds-ultrabook
 aliases:
   - /blog/review-two-months-intel-haswell-harris-beach-sds-ultrabook
 tags:
   - hardware
   - harris-beach
   - intel
   - review
 categories:
   - news-and-reviews
-coverImage: Web-Intel-Metro-icon-3-3.png
+preview: Web-Intel-Metro-icon-3-3.png
 ---

 Now that I have had two months with the Intel Haswell Harris Beach SDS Ultrabook I thought that it would be a good idea to give you an update.
 You can check out Part #1 & #2 below however in this post I want to concentrate on Windows 8.1 with the SDS.